About

 5 TI, Transformation Integrity for Agricultural Data Sharing Go · Hyperledger Fabric · SHA-256

 When a file is transformed into a new file (e.g., raw sensor data into a loss appraisal), the new file has different content and a different fingerprint.
-The downstream party cannot determine which input was used or what operation was performed, because that information exists only inside the producing party's system.
+The receiving party cannot determine which input was used or what operation was performed, because that information exists only inside the producing party's system.

 The processor writes a declaration to the ledger linking input File ID to output File ID with an operation label, and declarations referencing unregistered inputs are rejected.
 Inspection follows the chain backward and returns one of three states: resolved, resolved with gap, or no declaration.

-Code: github.com/WhoisHOO/demeter-ti-infrastructure (private during review)
+Code: github.com/WhoisHOO/demeter-ti-infrastructure (private during review, will be open-sourced upon publication)

 Sourced by: Cho, Y., Yu, Z., & Ampatzidis, Y. An Infrastructure for Determining the Declared Registered Input and Operation for a Transformed Agricultural File.
 Under review.